SpokenAbstracts/SpokenAbstracts/contents/faq.md

 Yes, Spoken Abstracts are an effective tool for science communication.
 By presenting research in an engaging and accessible format, Spoken Abstracts contribute to public understanding and appreciation of scientific advancements.

 #### 8. How much does a Spoken Abstract cost?
-There is no charge for generating the Spoken Abstract for your research paper or for making any corrections to the initial draft.
-When you are happy with the final version, we do ask for a €5 contriubtion to support the project development.
+There is no charge for generating the Spoken Abstract for your research paper or for making any revisions to the initial draft.
+When you are happy with the final version, we kindly ask for a €5 contriubtion to support the project ongoing development.

 #### 9. How can I order a Spoken Abstract for my research paper?
 Submit your name, email address and research paper DOI here: [ORDER FORM]